 For the 2021 award, the work must have been published between the dates of January 1, 2015 – December 31, 2020.

-The Lagrange Prize in Continuous Optimization will be awarded at AN21 in Spokane, WA.
+The Lagrange Prize in Continuous Optimization will be awarded virtually at AN21.

 Read the full prize specifications.